kaotickj/RPG-Name-Genie/README.md

 ## Usage

 1. Clone the repository to your local environment.
-2. Ensure you have PHP installed.
+2. Ensure you have Python installed.
 3. Import the included SQLite database or create your own using the provided data.
    - **Importing the Included Database:**
      - Locate the included `namegen_names.db` file in the repository.